rhysd/cargo-husky/README.md

 cargo-husky puts Git hook file only once for the same version.
 When it is updated to a new version, it overwrites the existing hook by detecting itself was updated.

+cargo-husky is developed on macOS and tested on Linux/macOS/Windows with 'stable' channel Rust toolchain.

 ## License